jimjonesbr/rdf_fdw/README.md

 ## [Data Modification](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#data-modification)

 The `rdf_fdw` extension supports data modification operations (`INSERT`, `UPDATE`, `DELETE`) on foreign tables connected to RDF triplestores.
-These operations allow you to add, modify, or remove RDF triples directly through PostgreSQL SQL statements.
+These operations allow you to add, modify, or remove RDF triples directly through SQL statements.

 > [!NOTE]
 > Data modification operations require the `sparql_update_pattern` option to be set on the `FOREIGN TABLE`.
 This option specifies a SPARQL triple pattern template that defines how rows from PostgreSQL are converted into SPARQL UPDATE statements.